JavaScript Variables

 }

-Now it is possible to change the value of any of these variables and the title template will be reevaluated using the new values.
+Until this point, there are no difference with the regular static variables.
+But the difference is that if we modify the value of these variables, the title template will be reevaluated using the new values.
 For example, let's modify the value of some of these variables when an item in the sidebar is clicked and let's check what will be the value of the title on each click.

 - YAML